-In addition, the mandates of all three Restricted Share Directors ended at the annual shareholders' meeting held on 26 April 2023.
+In addition, the mandates of all three Restricted Share Directors ended at the annual shareholders' meeting held on 24 April 2024.
 In accordance with article 19.4 (b) of our Articles of Association, the mandates of Messrs.
-Martin J. Barrington and Alejandro Santo Domingo were renewed for a one year term ending at the upcoming annual shareholders' meeting to be held on 24 April 2024.
-Likewise, Mr. Salvatore Mancuso was appointed as a new member of the Board for a one year term as a successor to Mr. William F. Gifford.
+Martin J. Barrington, Salvatore Mancuso and Alejandro Santo Domingo were renewed for a one year term ending at the upcoming annual shareholders' meeting to be held on 30 April 2025.